logaretm/vee-validate/docs/guide/basics.md

 ## Rule Arguments

 Assuming you want to create a rule that checks the minimum the number of characters, it is clear that such a rule requires some sort of configuration.
 Ideally you should be able to re-use such a rule.
-Let's say we need to make sure the minimum number of characters is 3:
+For example you need to make sure the minimum number of characters is 3:

 ```js
 import { extend } from 'vee-validate';